alebausa/IH-teaching-facing-lesson/lesson.md

 > :clock10: 20 min

-- There are nested objects and we can chain notation to access data
+- Objects can contain nested objects, and we can chain different notations to access data
 - There are multidimensional arrays: how to access array sublevels
 - If we combine the two, we have data structures, and therefore, we have to combine notations to access the data